|

 Morocco

-Wonderfull landscapes!
 "Thanks for the great adventure and trip across this beautiful landscape.
-I'll always remeber the long galoops and what it fel like to be a little jockey on the horse (Raouia) who always wants to be the first. what a graet first equestrian vacation, and hopefully I'll be able to make it back for another ride one day."
-Michelle Carmichael NY USA
+I'll always remember the long gallops and what it felt like to be a little jockey on the horse (Raouia) who always wants to be the first.
+What a great first equestrian vacation, and hopefully I'll be able to make it back for another ride one day." -Michelle Carmichael NY USA

 |